5 Surprising Facts About Employee Access to Wellness Programs and Benefits

 Losing weight, quitting smoking, exercising more—if you have one of these health goals, perhaps your employer offers a wellness program to help you reach it.
 Employers with a corporate wellness program help the health of their company when they support the health of their employees.
 While not all companies offer one, you should understand the advantages if your employer does and decide how to best participate.
 Here are a few interesting facts:

-In 2015, the U.S. Centers for Disease Control and Prevention (CDC) reported that worker illness and injury costs employers $225 billion each year in productivity losses, or $1,685 per employee.1 Keeping workers safe and healthy is a growing priority for employers, who are investing increasing amounts into wellness programs.
-According to a 2016 report on corporate health and wellness services in the U.S., such programs are an $8 billion industry, and they are expected to rise an additional 7.8% by 2021.2
+In 2019, the Integrated Benefits Institute reported that chronic illness and injury among workers costs employers $575 billion each year in productivity losses, or $3,900 per employee.1 Keeping workers safe and healthy is a growing priority for employers, who are investing increasing amounts into wellness programs.
+To meet this demand, the number of businesses catering to corporate wellness in the U.S. has grown an average of 3.1% per year between 2017 and 2022.2

-According to the U.S. Bureau of Labor Statistics, 63% percent of state and local government workers in 2017 had access to health and wellness programs through their employers, while only 39% of workers in private industry had such benefits.3 In the lowest 10% wage group, 15% of private industry workers and 56% of state and local government workers had access to wellness programs.
-In the highest 10% wage group, 63% of private industry workers and 54% of state and local government workers had access to wellness programs.
+According to the U.S. Bureau of Labor Statistics, 64% of state and local government workers in 2021 had access to health and wellness programs through their employers, while only 42% of workers in private industry had such benefits.3 In the lowest 10% wage group, 15% of private industry workers and 57% of state and local government workers had access to wellness programs.
+In the highest 10% wage group, 69% of private industry workers and 55% of state and local government workers had access to wellness programs.

 A 2017 survey of 3,420 full-time workers across different industries and company sizes in the U.S—with 3,215 working in the private sector—showed that one-quarter of the workers had access to employer-provided health and wellness programs.4 However, more than six in 10 reported that they didn’t take advantage of these benefits.